y100861/Image_Classification_with_Similarity/Process.md

       - gamma: 0.8

-# 04. Start Train
+# 04. Result
    - Train Loss decreased rapidly, and Train Accuracy increased rapidly too.
    - Initially, Validation Loss decreased rapidly, and Validation Accuracy increased rapidly.
       - But at some point, performance of model with validation data was stagnant. (best accuracy: 0.54~)
-   - It was "Overfitting".
+   - It was overfitting.

 # 05. Measuring Similarity
-   - Made gallery and query to measure similarity
+   - Made gallery and query to measure similarity.
    - Used "IndexFlatL2" of Faiss.
-   - Showed quite a high value of distances
+   - Showed quite a high value of distances.
    - Accuracy score with similarity 0.47~
-   - It showed Overfitting too.
+   - It showed overfitting too.

+# 06. Another Model (InceptionResnetV1)
+   - Wanted better perfomance.
+   - So searched about better model about image classification.
+   - And I brought the "InceptionResnetV1" code from the Facenet-pytorch.
+   - Hyperparameter
+      - Epochs: 100
+      - Loss Function: CrossEntropyLoss
+      - Optimizer: Adam
+        - learning rate: 0.001
+        - betas: 0.9, 0.999
+      - Scheduler: StepLR (multiply learning rate by gamma each step size)
+        - step size: 10
+        - gamma: 0.95

+# 07. Result
+   - Train Accuracy and Validation Accuracy increased rapidly.
+   - At some point Validation Accuracy was stagnant. (best accuracy: 0.63~)
+   - But, best Train Accuracy resulted 0.98~
+   - It showed some overfitting but better than SimpleCNN